jpdery/moobile-core-doc/Source/Component/Component.md

 #### Returns:

-- *[Moobile.Component](../Component/Component.md)* The child component or `null` if no components were found using the given name.
+- *[Moobile.Component](../Component/Component.md)* The component or `null` if no components were found at the index.

 -----

 ### getChildOfTypeAt(type, index) {#getChildOfTypeAt}

-Return a child component of a certain type at a given index.
+Return a component of a specified type at a specified index.

 #### Parameters: